dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 </blockquote>

 ### Department and University Policies ###
-You are responsible for knowing and following the [Department of Mathematics and Statistics Policies]({{ site.baseurl }}/teaching/DepartmentPoliciesFall2024.pdf) (PDF) and other University policies listed [here](https://nau.edu/wp-content/uploads/sites/26/Syllabus-Policy-Statements_August_5_2024.pdf) (PDF).
+You are responsible for knowing and following the [Department of Mathematics and Statistics Policies](https://in.nau.edu/department-mathematics-statistics/syllabus-policies/) and other University policies listed [here](https://in.nau.edu/wp-content/uploads/sites/395/Syllabus-Policy-Statements_08042026.pdf) (PDF).
 More policies can be found in other university documents, especially the [NAU Student Handbook](https://in.nau.edu/dean-of-students/Student-Handbook/) (see appendices).

-As per Department Policy, cell phones, MP3 players and portable electronic communication devices, including but not limited to smart phones, cameras and recording devices, must be turned off and inaccessible during in-class tests.
+As per Department Policy, cell phones, MP3 players and portable electronic communication devices, including but not limited to smart phones, cameras and recording devices, must be turned off and inaccessible during in-class assessments.
 Any violation of this policy will be treated as academic dishonesty.

 ### Career Readiness Skills ###
 In every class you take at NAU, you learn professional skills that can support your future career.
 There are several ways that this course can help you meet and excel at your job goals and life desires.
 Below is a list of in-demand skills from National Association of Colleges and Employers (NACE) you will practice in this class: